-When an on-sides kick is likely, the Head Linesman will take a position on the sideline opposite the press box midway between K's and R's free kick lines (normally K's 45).
-The Head Linesman has primary responsibility for ruling whether a short "pop-up" kick was driven into the ground before popping up into the air.
-Once the kick has been made, the Head Linesman also assumes responsibility for observing low blocks by either team or illegal blocks by K in the neutral zone.
+When an on-sides kick is likely, the Head Linesman will take a position on the sideline opposite the press box on Team K's free kick line.
 The Line Judge will move to the press box sideline on Team K's free kick line.
 The Field Judge, and Side Judge will maintain their same positions as in a normal free kick.
-The Referee should move to the center of the field at the 10 yd line and is responsible for making sure that at least 4 K players are on each side of the ball when it is kicked.
+The Referee should move to the center of the field at the 10 yd line and may assist the Umpire in making sure that at least 4 K players are on each side of the ball when it is kicked.
 Only the covering official will signal to start the game clock when the ball is legally touched.

-The Umpire will move to a position on K's free kick line.
-He will, with the L, rule strictly on possible K encroachment.
-After the kick, he will assist in ruling on first touching, blocks and possession.
-The L and U have responsibility for K free kick line.
+The Umpire will take his standard position behind the spot of the free kick.
+He will be responsible for assessing Team K compliance with alignment rules.
+After the kick, he will assist in ruling on possible first touching, blocks and possession.
+The Line Judge and Head Linesman have responsibility for K free kick line and will strictly enforce ("Letter of the law") the rule related to Team K encroachment.
 The official in whose direction the kick is moving should be alert for first touching and catch or recovery.
 The other official should watch for illegal blocking, holding, clipping, etc. If the kick is deep downfield, stay back in the middle of the field and assist with blocks and the kick return.